| Chances are, you have some food habits that

 food for variety.
 Don't put butter or cream sauce on vegetables

 or a lot of dressing on your salad.
+Drink plenty of water Drink water or another calorie-free drink

 while eating.
 This will help you feel full sooner.